Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Receding Horizon Control

-with the diagonal weight parameters $q_v,~q_{e_1}, ~q_{e_2}$ corresponding to the speed $v_1(k)$, head-to-tail gap $e_{1,1}(k)$ and leader-follower gap $e_{1,2}(k)$, respectively.
-In order to keep the output error term small and error squared non-negative, $Q$ must be positive semidefinite, i.e., $ Q=Q^T\ge 0.$ Since the measured disturbance $w(k)$ remains constant within the prediction horizon $T_p$ \eqref{eq:w_k}, and the reference output $y_r(k)$ is an explicit function of the measured disturbance $w(k)$ \eqref{eq:y_r}, the predictive reference output $y_r(k+n|k), ~n=1,\ldots,T_p$ remains constant within the prediction horizon $T_p$ as well.
-Thus we have

-The second objective of the controller is to improve the fuel economy of the CAV by minimizing its transient engine behavior.
-Therefore, we minimize the $L^2$-norm of the CAV's control input by defining the following objective function

-where $R:=[w_r]$ is the weight matrix on the control input with weight parameter $w_r$.
-The cost of the control input has to be a positive quantity, thus the matrix $R$ should be positive definite.
-This leads to $R=R^T>0$ which implies $w_r>0$.
+The second objective of the controller is to improve the fuel economy of the CAV by minimizing the $L^2$-norm of the CAV's control input.
+Hence, we have the second objective function $ J_2 := \frac{1}{2} \sum_{m=1}^{N_c} \left \| u(k+m-1) \right \|^2_R$, where $R:=[w_r]$ is the positive definite weight matrix on the control input with positive weight parameter $w_r$.